AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 and are meant to be done between the sessions.
 We will go through the solutions at the start of each session.

-**Lecturer:** Simo Tuomisto, M. Sc., Science IT / Department of Computer Science
+**Lecturer:** Simo Tuomisto, M. Sc., Aalto Scientific Computing / Department of Computer Science

 **Time, date:**